-- Contact Report: A one-page report showing all of a contact's information, including the notes, history, and activities. - Contact Directory: Both the primary and home address for each contact in paragraph form. - Phone List: The company name, contact name, company phone number, and phone extension for each contact; the report displays one line of content for each contact.
+- Contact Report: A one-page report showing all a contact's information, including the notes, history, activities, and opportunities. - Contact Directory: Both the primary and home address for each contact in paragraph form. - Phone List: The company name, contact name, company phone number, and phone extension for each contact; the report displays one line of content for each contact.